 Medical Stability – Whitemarsh House residents must be sufficiently stable for legal placement in a Pennsylvania licensed Personal Care Home and must not require a nursing home or hospital setting.

 Participation Restrictions – There are minimal participation requirements or restrictions on residents.
 Participation in various program activities is a matter of choice.
 However, if lack of participation leads to a situation which is unsafe or in which an individual cannot benefit from placement at Whitemarsh House, the facility will help the resident seek transfer to a more appropriate setting or situation.

 Intended Transition/Discharge Environments – Residents may enter Whitemarsh House with the intention of long-term placement or with the expectation of transition or discharge to a less restrictive setting.
 In each situation, the transition and discharge planning and work toward positive outcomes along a continuum of care will be crafted to the individual needs and wishes of the resident.
 Sometimes, unfortunately, a person served may cognitively or physically decline to where a more acute setting is required.
 Again, Whitemarsh House will work to accommodate those needs on an individual basis.

 Whitemarsh House is an open, unlocked setting located on 3 acres of land.
 The main building currently is a large 18 room, three-story mansion in Flourtown, Pennsylvania.
-The main building at capacity can accommodate 26 residents.
-The main building is the primary site in use by the residents.
-Additionally, some residents reside in apartments which Whitemarsh House rents and maintains.
-The main site contains residential and day program space as well as a kitchen, living room, recreation room and dining and office space.
-The facility is licensed by the Pennsylvania Department of Public Welfare as a Personal Care Home.
+The main building at licensed capacity can accommodate up to 26 residents.
+It contains residential and day program space as well as a kitchen, living room, recreation room and dining and office space.
+The main building is licensed by the Pennsylvania Department of Human Services as a Personal Care Home.
 We also offer off campus apartments where appropriate that also provide 24 hour supervision, as needed.

 3. Hours and Days